dimxy/doc-dev/first-cc-heir.md

 What did I know from the first experience with a cc contract?

 First, I'd say it implements some business logic: in faucet cc contract this logic is about storing funds on some address and set a 'faucet' to take them back (maybe like in some advanced moneybox which would not allow spend all the funds at once).
-For Heir cc the business logic is inheritance of the blockchain funds.
+For 'Heir' cc contract the business logic is inheritance of the blockchain funds.

 The next, contract's business logic is bound to transactions.
 In some sense transactions are a data source for cc contract application.
 As a usual blockchain transaction simply moves coin value from one address to another we need some place for application data to put into it.
 This place is so-called opreturn and it is a transaction output which is never spendable and where contract's data is stored.
 Usually opreturn is the last output in a transaction.
 When a cc contract instance begins its lifecycle an initial transaction is created and later additional transactions are added and attached to the initial transaction by spending its outputs.
 Later more transactions might be added which spend outputs of newly added transactions.